FL03/rshyper/.artifacts/docs/_guides/2025-06-20-USAGE-GUIDE.md

 The `rshyper` library provides several features to enhance and isolate its functionality:

-- `hash_graph` - A hash-based hypergraph implementation.
+- `hyper_map` - A map-based hypergraph implementation.
 - `macros` - A set of macros to simplify hypergraph creation and manipulation.

 ### _Dependency related features_